blanktphan/learning-journey/technical-skills/01-programming/02-fundamental-concepts/2_3-problem-decomposition.md

 ## 💡 Basic knowledge required:

-Understanding of the overall Computational Thinking process (from Lesson 2.1)
+Understanding of the overall Computational Thinking process (covered in lesson 2.1)

 ## 🎯 Learning Objectives